Kingsleyaham/Todo-Console-App/README.md

 Please enter a list item to add or a command to perform: -view command does not exist
-Commands: '-exit', '-show', 'todoName-', 'completed TodoName', 'completed-'
+Commands: '-help', '-exit', '-show', 'todoName-', 'completed TodoName', 'completed-'

 Please enter a list item to add or a command to perform: programming Please enter a list item to add or a command to perform: completed programming